Professor, Project Director

 Teija Lehtonen, M.Sc.
 (Econ) works as a Director of the Aalto Global Impact strategic initiative at the Aalto University.
 Her professional career of over 25 years covers leadership, business development, human resource and financial management in private sector and international organizations.

-Jarkko Levänen, PhD, works as a postdoctoral researcher whose work focuses on social and cognitive aspects of innovation management and collective learning.
-His expertise covers the development of clean energy solutions and novel material management practices.
+Jarkko Levänen is a postdoctoral researcher at Aalto University School of Business.
+His research focuses on sustainability management in the areas of advancement of circular economy and mitigation of climate change.
+Jarkko explores energy transitions, sustainable business models and institutional changes.
 Previously Jarkko has worked in research projects dealing with risk governance of carbon capture and storage in Europe, sustainable industrial production in Scandinavia and the social implications of climate change in the Nordic peripheries.

 Sustainability management Circular economy Institutional change